KomlaRD/pdsnd_github/README.md

 >**Note**: Please **fork** the current Udacity repository so that you will have a **remote** repository in **your** Github account.
 Clone the remote repository to your local machine.
 Later, as a part of the project "Post your Work on Github", you will push your proposed changes to the remote repository in your Github account.

 ### Date created
-This project was created on 1/09/2021
+This project was created on 1st September 2021

 ### Project Title
 Bikeshare data analysis